 It is not the sound that a musician makes that pleases us.
 It is the music principle behind it.
 The principle of music is harmony, and harmony manifests itself in colour and sound.
 When harmony manifests itself in colour, we call it art such as painting, sculpture, architecture, etc. When art manifests itself through sound, we call it music.
 When art manifests itself through thought, we call it literature.
 That is the harmony of value manifesting itself through visual, auditory and intelligible mediums.

 So what we love is not the musical sound that is made, but the harmony of the principle that is involved behind it.
-What we love is not a landscape or a flower or a painting or a sculptural image, but the harmonious element that is embedded in it dexterously by the artist.
+What we love is not a landscape or a flower or a painting or a sculptural image, but the harmonious element that is dexterously embedded in it by the artist.
 The mind gets attracted to the harmonious feature of the form.
-It is not the form that attracts; remember once again, it is the harmony that is implanted in that body that attracts our mind, whether it is through sound as music or through colour and form as in sculpture, painting, etc. We mistake the qualitative harmonious eternal meaning behind things for the form in which they are hidden.
-So our loves are also sorrows.
+It is not the form that attracts; remember once again, it is the harmony that is implanted in that body that attracts our mind, whether it is through sound as music or through colour and form as in sculpture, painting, etc. We mistake the qualitative harmonious eternal meaning behind things for the forms in which they are hidden.
+So our loves are also our sorrows.
 Anyone who loves must also weep one day or the other.
 The reason is that love is connected to objects.
-Love itself is good because it is a principle of eternity, but it is connected with an object which is perishable; therefore, it beings grief.
+Love itself is good because it is a principle of eternity, but it is connected to an object which is perishable; therefore, it brings grief to us.

 If we are to be happy in the world, we have to learn the art of disentangling the Truth value, the harmony value, the eternity value from the forms of things.
 We must learn to love without an object in front of us.
 Having an object for our love is not necessary.
 When there is an object for the sake of love, it is temporary love, perishable love, mortal love.
 The supreme love emanates from Being itself, Pure Being.
 It is a quality.
 The sun can shine in the sky even if the earth does not exist.
 The sun does not necessarily need an object to shine upon, yet it can shine.
 Its glory cannot be in any way diminished merely because there are no objects to shine upon.
 Likewise, love does not get diminished merely because there are no objects in front of it.
 As a matter of fact, objective love is perishable, transitory, earthly love which will bring sorrow to us.
 There is bereavement after physical love, but in spiritual contemplation of beauty and love there is no such hazard.

 Objectless love is identical with contemplation.
 It is not an emotion.
-While objective love, physical love is an emotion which runs towards a physical form, spiritual love is a contemplation of Being within itself; therefore, no one can be happy as long as one pins one's faith on perishable forms.
+While object love, physical love is an emotion which runs towards a physical form, spiritual love is a contemplation of Being within itself; therefore, no one can be happy as long as one pins one's faith on forms, which perish.

 Just have a glance over the field of thoughts and feelings that occur to your mind throughout the day, from morning to evening.
 Are they connected with forms or are they independent, unselfish, impersonal contemplations?
 When you assess the value of your thoughts, feelings and emotions throughout the day, you will realise that most of them, if not all, are connected to things.
 When you start thinking, you think of a person, of an object, of some perishable condition of which you are very much worried.
-The philosophical aspect of thinking is brushed aside on account of inadequate understanding of things, and we take to a purely objective form of thinking.
-That means to say, we live in an object world rather than the world of Truth.
+The philosophical aspect of thinking is brushed aside on account of an inadequate understanding of things, and you take to a purely objective form of thinking.
+That means to say, you live in a world of objects rather than the world of Truth.

-Satyam eva jayate nānṛtam (Mundaka Up.
-3.1.6): “That which succeeds, that which lives long, that which shall endure forever is Truth, and not untruth,” is the declaration of the Upanishad, and as Truth alone endures, and inasmuch as happiness is only the name that we give to the condition of our mind getting attuned to Truth, no human being in the world can be happy so long as the untrue becomes the object of dependence.
+Satyam eva jayate nānṛtam (M.U.
+3.1.6): “That which succeeds, that which lives long, that which shall endure forever is Truth, and not untruth,” is a declaration of the Upanishads; and as Truth alone endures, and inasmuch as happiness is only a name that we give to the condition of our mind getting attuned to Truth, no human being in the world can be happy so long as the untrue becomes the object of dependence.

-There is no hope of happiness in this world as long as we connect our happiness with an object of the world because no object can last long and no object can give us pleasure for all times.
-Today's satisfying object is tomorrow's object of detestation.
+There is no hope of happiness in this world as long as we connect our happiness to an object of the world because no object can last long, and no object can give us pleasure for all times.
+Today's object of satisfaction is tomorrow's object of detestation.
 What we like today, we may not like tomorrow.
 Also, even if we like the same thing for a long time, it may not last long.

 Here is the secret of being happy.
 You can be happy or you need not be happy, as you like.
 It is in your hands ultimately, and nobody else can make you happy or unhappy.
-If you are unhappy it is your own making, and if you are happy also it is your own making.
-So do not complain, grudge and make remarks because all remarks are again quantitative remarks.
-It is a foolishness of the mind.
+If you are unhappy it is your own making, and if you are happy it is also your own making.
+So do not complain, grudge and make remarks because all remarks are, again, quantitative remarks.
+They are a foolishness of the mind.
 Any remark that you make, any statement that you utter, is a statement or a remark made in respect of an object outside on which you have hung your faith and which you regard as final, which is far from the truth.

 No human being ever said, “I am perfectly happy.
 I am okay in every respect.”
-If we go on probing into the mystery of the life of someone, we will find finally that he has some sorrow.
+If we go on probing into the mystery of the life of a person, we will find finally that person has some sorrow.
 Whatever be the social position someone may occupy, he is unhappy.
-We have a small unhappiness which worries us from within which assumes large proportions to spoil the value of our whole life.
-The reason is, there is a stigma attached to our every effort, a fundamental error of attitude in general, on account of which, life has become ultimately a kind of failure.
+We have a small unhappiness which worries us from within, and which assumes large proportions and spoils the value of our whole life.
+The reason is, there is a stigma attached to our every effort, a fundamental error of our attitude in general, on account of which, life has become ultimately a kind of failure.

-Therefore, spiritual seekers, aspirants after God-realisation, students of yoga, should be vigilant, and not go with the waves of the world.
-They should be a different quality of people.
-They should not try to think with the herd or move with the masses.
-They should not ape the material progress of people and the temporary joys of the earth.
+Therefore, spiritual seekers, aspirants after God-realisation, students of yoga should be vigilant, and not go with the waves of the world.
+We should be a different quality of people.
+We should not try to think with the herd or move with the masses.
+We should not ape the material progress of people and the temporary joys of the earth.
 These are very dangerous attitudes of the mind.

 Truth makes you silent.
 You close your mouth when you know Truth.
-Your mouth is shut forever when you have plumbed the depths of Truth because Truth will fill you to the brim and become overflowing.
+Your mouth is shut forever when you have plumbed the depths of Truth because Truth will fill you to the brim and overflow.
 Truth alone will not leave you or desert you, while everything else will leave you.
-So a happy person is a Truth seeker, a spiritual aspirant, a lover of God, a yogi, which means to say, a person who is contented with the universal value in things and not the objects of the world.
+So a happy person is a Truth seeker, a spiritual aspirant, a lover of God, a yogi, which means to say, a person who is contented with the universal value in things and not with the objects of the world.
 You can be happy merely by existing, without possessing anything.
 Let us remember that we become happy not because we possess anything but because we are something.
-What you are shall make you happy, and not what you have.
+What we are shall make us happy, and not what we have.
 So let us not put the cart before the horse and go for things to possess.
-There are many people who possess things, and they are worse than even children in their ignorance and their sorrow.
+There are many people who possess things, and they are worse than children in their ignorance and their sorrows.

 The art of seeking Truth, finding happiness in Truth, being contented with Truth, and daily meditation on Truth is the art of yoga.
-Yoga is union with Truth or Reality.
-It is said that yoga is union, but union of what?
-Yoga is union of the Truth within you with the Truth of that which is.
-The 'Truth that always is' is the object of the union of that which is within you as the Truth.
-The Truth within seeks the Truth without when the Truth communes with Universal Truth.
+Yoga is union with Truth, or Reality.
+It is said that yoga is union, but union with what?
+Yoga is union of the Truth within you with the Truth of That which is.
+The 'Truth that always is' is the object of the union of That which is within you as the Truth.
+The Truth within seeks the Truth without.
+When the Truth communes, there is universal Truth.
 This is called God, the Absolute, the Atman or Brahman, and various terms in different languages.
 This is what you are seeking.
 All your toil and fatigue is for this purpose.
 You travel from country to country and see many people and do many things for this single purpose of seeing what the Truth is behind the forms of things.

 Yoga is very difficult to practise.
-Very few have succeeded in its attempt.
+Very few have succeeded in this attempt.
 It is very difficult because one cannot even understand what it is.
 The more we think about it, the more crazy we become because it is not an ordinary way of thinking.
-It is a supernormal way of thinking that is called yoga.
-But we want to content ourselves with ordinary thinking, like a man on the street.
+It is a supernormal way of thinking that is called yoga, but we want to content ourselves with ordinary thinking, like the man on the street.
 We have the bazaar way of thinking, the commercial way of thinking, the shopkeeper's way of thinking.
 That has not left us, and yet we want Truth.
-That is not possible.
-As long as we cling to the old, idiotic way of thinking which measures things in quantitative terms and establishes commercial relationships with the objects, so long happiness is far from us.
+This is not possible.
+As long as we cling to the old, idiotic way of thinking which measures things in quantitative terms and establishes commercial relationships with objects, so long is happiness far from us.
 Yoga is not for us.

 Thus, to reiterate, you can be happy merely by being, merely by existing, and not by possessing.
 Merely because you are, you are happy.
-God is; you are.
-All that which is in its essentiality is free, unhampered, and therefore, happy.
-God is Pure Existence, Consciousness and Bliss, Sat-Chit-Ananda.
-So happiness is Pure Being, which is identical with Pure Consciousness, unlimitedness of freedom.
+God is, and you are.
+All that which is, in its essentiality, is free, unhampered, and is therefore happy.
+God is Pure Existence, Consciousness and Bliss, Sat-chit-ananda.
+Therefore, happiness is Pure Being, which is identical with Pure Consciousness, unlimitedness of freedom.
 Happiness is spontaneous.

-You will find that to contemplate in this way is next to impossible for most people.
+You will find that to contemplate in this way is next to an impossibility for most people.
 You would prefer to thank God that you are relieved of this yoga and go home, rather than think in this way and sacrifice your earthly joys for the sake of this eternity that is your ultimate quest of life.
-But this should be your contemplation.
+This should be your contemplation.
 This alone can make you happy.